quavy123/z8086/README.md

 # z8086: FPGA 8086 Core Powered by Original Microcode

-**z8086** is a clean-room, FPGA-targeted implementation of the Intel 8086/8088 microprocessor.
+**z8086** is a FPGA-targeted implementation of the Intel 8086/8088 microprocessor.
 It executes the original 8086 microcode and provides a simplified memory/IO interface for FPGA integration.

 ## Overview